The Winners of the West Wales Junior Artist Competition 2017!

 Age 10 – 1st place to Lleu Hedd of Ysgol Llanychllwydog; joint 2nd place to Lydia Berry of Maenclochog and Andrew Johnson of Llandudoch; joint 3rd place to Carys Rycroft of Ysgol Wdig, Zoe McCarthy of Ysgol Casmael and Cerys Evans of Llanychllwydog.

-We will shortly be launching this year’s West Wales Junior Artist Competition 2017.
+We launched this year’s West Wales Junior Artist Competition in June 2017.

 1 – This year the competition is for children aged 7 – 12 years, submission date will be Friday October 20th, and the theme is ‘Seaside’.

 2 – The maximum size of paper, board or canvas should be A3 and any art medium can be used, watercolour, pastels, crayon, oil, acrylics, pencils or other.

 3 – The name of the artist and their school or parent/guardian contact details should be clearly attached to the back of each piece of art.

 4 – Each piece of art can be mounted or framed, photographic work is not accepted.